 A. If so, advise your employer of your accident and that you are treating with a medical provider for your injuries.
 To calculate your lost wages, keep track of dates of your medical appointments and time away from work caused by the accident.
 You should also obtain your recent check stubs, direct deposits, and W-2 tax statements from your employer showing your earnings and rate of pay (plus any overtime pay or other benefits you have received from your employer).

 A. If so, call me at (337) 706-8500 to schedule a free consultation to discuss your claims.
-You can also send an e-mail to email@example.com or contact me through my App that can be downloaded on iTunes and Google Play.
+You can also send an e-mail to firstname.lastname@example.org .
 Let me put my 25 + years of experience as an attorney to work for you!